Most Expensive Yarn For Knitting – Vicuna Wool & Other Yarns

 Loopy Mango Big Loop: Luxurious Merino Wool

-A super chunky merino wool yarn for your chunky knits or crochet projects.
+A super chunky merino wool yarn for your chunky knits, crochet projects or weaving.
 This ball of fluffy yarn is perfect for blankets.
 One skein knits up a blanket measuring 28×40” (71×101 cm).

 How Does It Compare?